-Question: Why do you sell products from China?
+Question: Why do you sell products from China, are they any good?

-Question: How can I use my solar during a brownout?
+Question: I want to save on my electric bill and use my solar during a brownout?

 Hybrid grid tie units cost about 30-40% more mainly because of the batteries needed, but it negates the need to buy a generator and is used a hundred times more than a generator.